MED263-WI23/MED263_Intro/R_and_Rstudio_install.md

 The newest version of R is: R 4.2.2 "Innocent and Trusting" released on 2022/10/31 They always have weird names...
 CRAN is your source for (almost) everything R: (https://cran.r-project.org/) Here, we want to install a binary.
 This means that we just want the compiled version that runs on our operating system (OS).
-Sometimes, we will want to download all the code that is used to write R (or some other language/package) and then compile it ourselves.
+Sometimes, we will want to download all the code that is used to write a language/package and then compile it ourselves.

 Because each OS is different, you need to download the binary which is specific to your OS:
 - Linux: (https://cran.r-project.org/bin/linux/)